obiora-c/RecipeFinder/recipe-finder/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## 📂 Project Structure

+# 🍽️ Recipe Finder

+A modern React application that allows users to search for meals and view detailed recipe information including ingredients, instructions, and YouTube tutorials.

+Built with **React + Vite + TailwindCSS** and powered by the **TheMealDB API**.

+---

+## 🚀 Features

+- 🔍 Search for recipes by name
+- 📋 View recipe list with images
+- 🥘 See detailed ingredients and measurements
+- ▶️ Watch cooking tutorials via YouTube
+- ⚡ Fast development with Vite
+- 🎨 Responsive UI styled with TailwindCSS

+---

+## 🛠️ Tech Stack

+- **React**
+- **Vite**
+- **TailwindCSS**
+- **TheMealDB API**

+---

+## 📂 Project Structure
+# the project structure is shown by the side

+## ⚙️ Installation & Setup

+### 1️⃣ Clone the repository